 How to propose a communication?

-Your final contribution (extended abstract) must be submitted by November 26, 2021, via SciencesConf platform.
+Your final contribution (extended abstract) was expected by December 5, 2021, via SciencesConf platform.

 Your communication should fall within the theme of I.S.Rivers 2022